Halloweentown II: Kalabar's Revenge: Plot

 The trio travel to the lair of the well-known junk-magnet of the universe, Gort, who acquires lost items from both realms.
 He had been discolored by the Grey Spell and sold most of his junk.
 The group becomes trapped in Gort's house.
 Aggie loses her color as well and sorts through missing socks with Gort.
 Marnie uses time travel to go back to Gort's house before the Grey Spell happened.
 When Marnie and Luke arrive, they learn that Gort had sold the spare spell book to Kalabar about 50 years prior.
 By remembering what things Marnie had been hastefully saying back when Luke returned to his normal goblin form, they realize that the Grey Spell can be reverted by saying "Trapa", which is "Apart" spelled backwards.

 Kal, having enspelled Halloweentown into a monochrome caricature of the mortal world, is now at work enspelling the mortal world into a monster movie caricature of Halloweentown.
 Sophie and Dylan realize that Alex, believed to be Kal's father, is actually a golem intended to distract their mother Gwen at a high-school Halloween party.
 Kal puts his spell into effect, turning the party guests into the monsters they are dressed as, resulting in chaos.
 Dylan and Sophie hide from the monster humans including their mother.

 Marnie frees Aggie, but they are too late - the portal to the mortal world closes, trapping them in Halloweentown.
 Marnie refuses to accept they are locked in.
 She contacts her siblings and they develop a new spell that forces the portal between Halloweentown and the mortal world to reopen permanently.
 Kal angrily confronts Marnie, who mocks him and demands the spell book.
 Kal produces slimy living-serpent vines of dark magic and uses them to take both spell books in an attempt to prove his own superiority, which fails when Marnie takes them from him.
 Kal is sent away by the vines and the family breaks his spells in the mortal world and in Halloweentown.
-Kal will return for his revenge.